 After doubling the stack size to 16384 I stopped getting the

 If you add the above line to .bashrc file on the server, every time you ssh to that machine, it will change the stack size and run all processes in the new environment.

-At the end, I solved the problem, and hopefully it will give you an experience not to spend the whole day experimenting with different potential solutions if you have similar problem.
+In the end, I solved the problem with that simple solution, hopefully that will prevent you from spending the whole day experimenting with different potential solutions if you have a similar problem. :)